-Through its ownership of our Class B common stock, NRG will hold shares of our common stock having % (or % if the underwriter exercises in full its option to purchase additional shares of Class A common stock) of the combined voting power of all of our common stock outstanding upon completion of this offering.
+Through its ownership of our Class B common stock, NRG will hold shares of our common stock having 56.4% (or 55.3% if the underwriters exercise in full their option to purchase additional shares of Class A common stock) of the combined voting power of all of our common stock outstanding upon completion of this offering.
 As a result, NRG will continue to be able to exercise control over matters requiring the approval of our stockholders, including the election of our directors and the approval of significant corporate transactions.